sww1235/connection-diagram-manager/file-format.md

 will use the default values instead.

 Unit definitions in the file can be specified either with full unit names or abbreviations.
-You can run the cli binary using a TODO commandline flag to get a full list of supported units.
+You can run the cli binary using the `--print-units`  command line flag to get a full list of supported units.

 - `~/.config/ConnectionDiagramManager/cdm_config.toml`